Math Humor

 — Ah!
 Real!
 Then C++.

-A doctor looking at patient's X-rays:
+A doctor looking at a patient's X-rays:

 — Hmm, multiple hip fractures, tibia and fibula fractures.
 Oh well, Photoshop can fix all that.